Fakhar-sial/Quiz-app/README.md

 npm run dev

-'This app was built with creat vite'
+'This app was built with create vite'